amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 The external sources are typically located at pumping wells.
 The structure of sublist `"source terms`" includes only sublists named after components.
-Again, constant functions can be replaced by any available time-function:
+Again, constant functions can be replaced by any available time-function.
-Note that the source values are set up separately for each component:
+Note that the source values are set up separately for each component.

+* `"spatial distribution method`" [string] identifies a method for distributing source Q over the specified regions.
+The available options are `"volume`", `"none`", and `"permeability`".
+For option `"none`" the source term Q is measured in [mol/m^3/s].
+For the other options, it is measured in [mol/s].
+When the source function is defined over a few regions, Q will be distributed independently over each region.
+  Default is `"none`".

 .. code-block:: xml